nnniyaz/portfolio-generator-client/README.md

 ## Frontend Feature Sliced Design (FSD)

-A React + Typescript project built by using FSD architecture.
+A React + Typescript project built by using FSD architecture

 > This project is still in progress, therefore information of this file will be completed soon.